Clarke's Pool Meadow SSSI

 Similar meadows have been lost due to agricultural improvement.
 The site overlies Old Red Sandstone.
 This contributes to the unusual mix of grassland plants.

 Plants

 The meadows support a show of thousands (estimated at 45,000) of green-winged orchid in May, a colony of some size in this part of Gloucestershire.
 Also flowering in the late spring are common twayblade, adder's-tongue, cowslip, bluebell, and pignut.
-Taller grass and flowers develop over the summer and produce a haycrop at that time.
+Taller grass and flowers develop over the summer and produce a hay crop at that time.
 Recordings include quaking-grass, common knapweed, meadow vetchling, downy oat-grass, field scabious, meadow buttercup, yellow-rattle, oxeye daisy, common bird's-foot trefoil, goat's-beard, fairy flax and Devil's-bit scabious.
 Meadow saffron flowers following the hay cut.

 Invertebrates, mammals and bird life

 The neutral meadow flora, broad hedges and the rough field margins support a diversity of invertebrates, small mammals and predators such as the barn owl.